bdlukaa/rounded_background_text/README.md

 With these values, we can generate the background for each line.
 The background is generated around the whole text: from top-left to bottom-left to bottom-right to top-right to top-left.
 This makes it easy to calculate when there is a corner, either outer or inner.

-The inner and outer radius are dynamically calculated based on the line height, provided by the line metrics, and the given `innerFactor` and `outerFactor`, respectively.
-By default, `innerFactor` is `8.0` and `outerFactor` is `10.0`.
-For safety, in order to keep the roundnesses correct, these values must be in the bounds of `0.0` (min) and `20.0` max, otherwise the painting would go off-line.
+The inner and outer radius are dynamically calculated based on the line height, provided by the line metrics, and the given `innerRadius` and `outerRadius`, respectively.
+By default, `innerRadius` is `10.0` and `outerRadius` is `10.0`.
+For safety, in order to keep the roundnesses correct, these values must be in the bounds of `0.0` (min) and `20.0` max, otherwise the painting would be out the line.

 ## Contribution